 - Purchase the complete Expat Arrivals Mumbai Guide (PDF)

 Mumbai boasts a good variety of leisure and lifestyle activities to entertain just about any expat’s idea of a good time.
-From restaurants that showcase the country’s regional cuisines, to bustling marketplaces and annual events, there’s a surprisingly large selection of nightlife and entertainment venues to take advantage of.
+From restaurants that showcase the country’s regional cuisines, to bustling marketplaces, attractions and annual events, there’s plenty to see and experience for new expat arrivals.

 Nightlife in Mumbai